-The law seems to apply to natural parents and adopted parents, as well as anyone else.
-But it seems limited to covering children who are being cared for by a person who has a court order to care for the child and those to whom such a person gave consent to care for a child.
+The law applies to natural parents and adopted parents, as well as anyone else.
+But it only covers children who are being cared for by a person who has a court order to care for the child and those to whom such a person gave consent to care for a child.

-A conviction for Agreement to Abduct From Custody is punished as a State Jail Felony, with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to two years.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Agreement to Abduct From Custody in Texas is punished as a State Jail Felony, with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to two years.
+Learn about the differences between grades of felonies and misdemeanors here.

 The Texas Code of Criminal Procedure allows both judges and juries to grant probation for Agreement to Abduct from Custody, and judges are also allowed to accept deferred adjudication plea deals.

 Note, however, that judges may not grant community supervision after a conviction if (1) the defendant used or exhibited a deadly weapon during the commission of the felony or immediate flight thereafter and (2) the defendant used or exhibited the deadly weapon himself or was a party to the offense and knew that a deadly weapon would be used or exhibited.

 The Penal Code classifies this offense as a state jail felony, punishable by up to two years in a state jail.